-If you have engaged in intense exercise, you likely have experienced the link between aerobic respiration and heart rate.
-Your heart rate is the number of beat per minute, measured by your pulse.
-The harder you work, the higher your heart rate will rise.
-Your heart and circulatory system will deliver oxygen and remove wastes quicker the higher your heart rate is, showing the relationship between these two processes.
+If you have engaged in any form of exercise, you likely have experienced the link between aerobic respiration and heart rate.
+Your heart rate is the number of beats per minute, measured by your pulse.
+The harder you work, the heavier you breathe and the higher your heart rate rises.
+The purpose of this is to deliver more oxygen to and remove wastes more quickly from your hard-working muscles.

 Video of the Day